tfaithorn/File-Downloader-Client/README.md

 # File-Downloader-Application
 Simple application to download files using a spreadsheet that contains: a URL, filename, relative folder path, countryId, post data.
 The application is meant to be used in combination with the World Manager platform.
-Check out downloadclient.cs for examples of how it works.
+Check out downloadclient.cs to see how it works.

 ##
 Notes: